TABLE OF CONTENTS

 a screen after running Expo build

-Step 2: Generate keystore file or update existing one.
+Step 2: Generate keystore file or update the existing one.
 I don’t have any, so I let Expo create a new one:

 screen for generating keystore